philiplb/peekabuf/README.md

 >  Calling Peek prevents a UnreadByte or UnreadRune call from succeeding until the next read
 > operation.

-But this was something needed to fix a bug in the [SQLDumpSplitter3](https://philiplb.de/sqldumpsplitter3).
-So I created this little library basically wrapping `bufio.Reader` and re-implementing small parts of it.
+But this is something needed within the SQL parser of the [SQLSplitter](https://sqlsplitter.com).
+So this little library was created basically wrapping `bufio.Reader` and re-implementing small parts of it.

 In addition to the side effect free peek function, it returns an `EOF` rune instead of an